All staff at Kings Rise take the safety of our pupils very seriously.

 - Pupils will have good access to ICT to enhance their learning and will, in return, expect the pupils to agree to be responsible users.

 Staff at Kings Rise use the Rising Stars 'Switched on Computing' units to teach the objectives on the Primary Computing curriculum.
 E-safety is embedded throughout these units, and staff are also able to expand on this by linking with other outside agencies / companies.
-The below video was created by Year 6 pupils, as a result of working on an e-safety project with 'Create Build Learn'.

 How do we prevent access to specific content?